S1D1T1/SingleWindow/README.md

-SingleWindow is a SwiftUI library for macOS that provides a state-preserving window for your SwiftUI views.
-SingleWindow is explicitly tasked with enabling traditional AppKit window functionality in a SwiftUI MacOS app.
-It gives you app control over opening, closing, or naming your window.
-Additionally the user has all the control they'd normally have to open and close the window via the window controls and menu items.
+SingleWindow is a SwiftUI library for macOS which simplifies basic window operations which may be obscured with SwiftUI.
+These operations - open, close, hide, bring front, set title, etc. were more direct under AppKit, hence this library implements them with AppKit calls.
+SingleWindow is specifically meant to implement a "dashboard" type display of which your app needs exactly 1 copy, and its contents are preserved when it is closed.

 ## Uses